NachoxMacho/homelab-template/talos/README.md

 If you do not see this line, you need to manually enroll the key, see the previous section for instructions.

 You will need a minimum of 2 VMs, one for the control plane, and one for the worker.
 It's recommended to run at least 3 VMs for the contol plane, and you can run as many as needed for worker nodes.
 Once both VMs are running in maintenance mode, you can proceed to the next step to bootstrap your cluster.

+This is when if you are using DHCP for node IPS, you can make sure that the IPs are assigned to the VMs.
+They will show on the Talos overview screen in the top right by IP address, if the IPs are not correct you will need to modify the DHCP leases.

+If you are using static IPs, refer the `control-plane.yaml` and `worker.yaml` files for setting the IPs.

 ## Bootstrapping the cluster